 Representation of a public oil and energy exploration company in its strategic acquisition/merger of another public oil and energy exploration company.

 Energy & Utilities

 Our attorneys have filed applications for electric and natural gas marketers and brokers to conduct business in a state and to expand their current territory.
-We have provided guidance and employee training presentations and best practice guidelines to assist companies comply with the state regulations on marketing their services to customers.
+We have provided guidance and employee training presentations and best-practice guidelines to help companies comply with state regulations on marketing their services to customers.

 Our attorneys also have represented demand response and energy efficiency companies in several states in many areas, including rulemakings brought on by legislation requiring state-mandated reductions in energy consumption and demand.

 Water and wastewater.
 Clark Hill represents a number of municipal water and wastewater utilities.
 In addition to rate cases, we provide counsel on regulatory matters such as applications, permitting, distribution system improvement charge filings, enforcement actions and billing disputes.